ThomsonTang/Java-Review/concurrency-cookbook/docs/ch3_thead_synchronization_utilities.md

 when you use a **semaphore** to implement a **critical section**, you should follow three steps:

 - `semaphore.acquire()`
-- do the necessary operations withe the shared resources
+- do the necessary operations with the shared resources
 - `semaphore.release()`

 ## Fairness in semaphore